ROYduan/x265/doc/reST/cli.rst

 	Level 4 - uses the depth of the neighboring/ co-located CUs TU depth to limit the 1st subTU depth.
 The 1st subTU depth is taken as the limiting depth for the other subTUs.

-	Enabling levels 3 or 4 may cause a mismatch in the output bitstreams between :option:`--analysis-save` and :option:`--analysis-load`
-	as all neighboring CUs TU depth may not be available in the :option:`--analysis-load` run as only the best mode's information is available to it.

 	Default: 0

 .. option:: --nr-intra <integer>, --nr-inter <integer>